-Subscribe by Friday 16 September 2016 and automatically go in the draw to win a trip for two to the ACO Uluru Festival on 2-4 June 2017.
+Subscribe by Wednesday 13 September 2017 and automatically go in the draw to win a trip for two to the TarraWarra Festival on 3-4 March 2017.
 Full terms and conditions apply.

 RENEW YOUR SUBSCRIPTIONS

-Renew your subscription by Friday 16 September 2016 to keep your seats.
+Renew your subscription by Wednesday 13 September 2017 to keep your seats.
 After this date your seats will be released for sale.
-Return the personalised form that was mailed with your brochure.
 Seating change requests must be made when renewing.
 Changes, where possible, will be made primarily in date order of receipt.
 Where it is not possible to satisfy a change request, the original seats will be allocated.